 Identifying the creators of a project.

-Note also that Service Infrastructure does not provide a method to directly look up projects from API Keys.
+Service Infrastructure doesn't provide a method to directly look up projects from API keys.